Diane S. Littler: Saba Bank Atoll

 The Saba Bank Atoll, located in the Atlantic Ocean, is considered the largest underwater atoll.
 This atoll is located in the Caribbean Netherlands, and northeast of the island of Saba.
 The Saba Bank Atoll was noted for its biodiversity for macroalgae found in the Caribbean by Mark M. Littler during a two-week research dive.
 Diane led a three-person diving team, herself included.
 During the two-week expedition, they collected over 300 macrophyte specimens, among which 12 are believed to be previously undocumented species.
 The team also identified three novel macroalgal communities.
-The discovery of previously undocumenteed species of fish and seaweed, led to the recognition of the Saba Bank Atoll as a biodiversity 'hot spot'.
+The discovery of previously undocumented species of fish and seaweed, led to the recognition of the Saba Bank Atoll as a biodiversity 'hot spot'.
 In addition to this, two novel species of goby fish were observed and discovered as the Saba Bank Atoll was not extensively researched prior.
 Due to the discovery of novel specimens, the atoll was seen to be a 'hot spot'.
-The researchers and divers from Conservation International, the Netherlands Antilles government, and the Smithsonian Institution's Museum of Natural History, as well as local fishermens have advocated for more protection of the Saba Atoll as it is endanger due to large maritime vessels that avoid fees by waiting at the atoll which then causes damages to the reef.
+The researchers and divers from Conservation International, the Netherlands Antilles government, and the Smithsonian Institution's Museum of Natural History, as well as local fishermen have advocated for more protection of the Saba Atoll as it is endanger due to large maritime vessels that avoid fees by waiting at the atoll which then causes damages to the reef.

 Molasses Reef

 Overhead view of Molasses Reef in the Key Largo Marine Sanctuary in August 1984, with the MV Wellwood grounded near the center right.

-The Littler's and their research team played an important role in assessing reef damage caused by the grounding of freighter Wellwood (August 4th, 1984).
+The Littler's and their research team played an important role in assessing reef damage caused by the grounding of freighter Wellwood (August 4, 1984).
 Molasses Reef in Key Largo, Florida, as requested by the National Marine Sanctuaries Program under the NOAA.
-Their rapid-response study was able to aid in obtaining over $22 million in resistution, more than $3,000 per square meter of impacted reef.
-Restoration to Molasses Reef began in May of 2002 and ended in August of 2007.
+Their rapid-response study was able to aid in obtaining over $22 million in restitution, more than $3,000 per square meter of impacted reef.
+Restoration to Molasses Reef began in May 2002 and ended in August of 2007.